PAGE 139 — DIAL INDICATORS: SOME THINGS TO CONSIDER

 Digital indicators have undergone considerable transformation and improvement in recent years.
 SPC output, on some models, allows you to track reading results on a printer, on a spread-sheet, or in sophisticated programs.

-Digital indicators have a few other great advantages: easy to read numbers (you don't have to interpret what the hands mean on the dial), switchable from inch to metric.
+Digital indicators have a few other great advantages: easy to read numbers (you don't have to interpret what the hands mean on the dial) and they are switchable from inch to metric.
 Some have high degree of liquid and dirt resistance which makes them ideal for messy work environments.
 Since no gears are involved, there's less likelihood of a spot error (an error at just one position, due to a bent gear tooth) nor are you likely to encounter hysteresis errors (the difference in readings when the plunger is going in and going out).

 Disadvantage: when they break (and they will) there's little likelihood of having them repaired.
 If the electronic module is available then it can sometimes be switched out with little trouble although this can be an expensive replacement.
 Parts for older models may be impossible to find.
-Digital indicators may offer read-outs (.00005") which are beyond their limits of accuracy, giving the wrong impression.
+Digital indicators may offer read-outs (.00005") which are sometimes beyond their limits of accuracy, giving the wrong impression.

 Mechanical dial indicators have these advantages: can be cleaned and repaired when needed.
 Can be gotten in smaller, less bulky sizes.
 May outlast digital indicators by many years.

 If you are doing production work with less-than-skilled workers, ironically, the digital will be a better choice.
 If you will be taking good care of the indicator and have a penchant for mechanical gages anyway, then the dial indicator is the better choice (particularly a good quality gage like Compac or Mercer).
 In final inspection, if extensive data collection is not required, we would only consider a mechanical indicator as suitable.
 This, however, is a personal preference.